learn-co-curriculum/dsc-class-imbalance-problems/README.md

 <img src="roc_regularization.png">

-As you can see, all of these models perform poorly regardless of the amout of regularization.
+As you can see, all of these models perform poorly regardless of the amount of regularization.

 ## Summary
 In this lesson we investigated various tuning parameters for our model, as well as dealing with class imbalance as a whole.
 In the upcoming lab, you'll have a chance to try and adjust these parameters yourself in order to optimize a model for predicting credit fraud.